jtsshieh/PersistentStorage/docs/articles/quickstart.md

 In order to store data with `Garamia.PersistentStorage`, you need to install a StorageMethod.
 StorageMethods allow the data to be stored persistently.

 Two easy StorageMethods to get started with are `Garamia.PersistentStorage.CachedJson` and `Garamia.PersistentStorage.NonCachedJson`.
 For this example, we will be using `Garamia.PersistentStorage.CachedJson`.
-So, you need to install it from the NuGet gallery.
+So, you need to install it from the NuGet Gallery.

 ## Creating the root object

-Garamia.PersistentStorage stores data in objects.
+`Garamia.PersistentStorage` stores data in objects.
 These objects represented in C# are classes.
 For this example, we can create a class named `OBJ` and then create a field in the class named `number` where we can store a number.

 ```cs
 class OBJ